IgMominKhan/Conquering-Responsive-Design/README.md

 # Conquering Responsive Layout

 This is a solution to the [Designing Conquering Responsive Layout challenge by Kevin Powell](https://courses.kevinpowell.co/conquering-responsive-layouts). it's an interesting challenge for CSS learners.
 This challenge has covered a lot of knowledge to know as a front-end developer.
 I will recommend this course to newbie front-end developers.
-And Yes It's totally free.
+And Yes It's free.

 ## Table of contents